SuperHouse/HANDHEATER/README.md

 Hand heater for users of electric wheelchairs.
 Allows the operator to maintain finger dexterity in cold weather.

+Heat is generated using a series of 7W wire-wound resistors, with a small fan blowing air through the heater enclosure and past the resistors.
+A temperature sensor allows the heater to maintain a target temperature, and the fan speed can be controlled using PWM.

+The example firmware supports both WiFi and Bluetooth, so the heater can be integrated with a home automation system for control or reporting.

+A CAN bus interface allows the hand heater to be integrated with other devices on the chair.

+A stainless steel case can be fabricated by laser-cutting and a sheet bender.
+The heater can then be attached to a wheelchair frame using a mounting bracket.
+Commonly available Go-Pro brackets can also be used, to either attach the heater to an object or sit it on a desk for stationary use.

 Features:

  * ESP32 microcontroller